padlocbio/padloc/README.md

 git clone https://github.com/leightonpayne/padloc
 ```

-2. Add the padloc directory to the PATH in your profile of choice (.profile, .bashrc, .zshrc, etc.):
+2. Add the padloc directory to the $PATH in your profile of choice (.profile, .bashrc, .zshrc, etc.):

 ```bash
 export PATH=$PATH:/path/to/cloned/repo/padloc